 Chesapeake is a tiny village located in the state of Ohio.
 With a population of 737 people and just one neighborhood, Chesapeake is the 615th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Chesapeake is generally considered to be a blue-collar town.
-37.80% of the Chesapeake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Chesapeake is a blue-collar town, with 37.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Chesapeake is a village of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Chesapeake who work in food service (12.60%), office and administrative support (12.12%), and sales jobs (7.34%).

 Also of interest is that Chesapeake has more people living here who work in computers and math than 95% of the places in the US.